mtouzot/GameBEye/_sources/examples/printing_image.rst.txt

    """An example to use the thermal printer effect on an image."""

-   from GameBEye.gbcamimage import GBCamImage import GameBEye.gbcamfilters as gbcamfilters import cv2
+   from gamebeye.gbcamimage import GBCamImage import gamebeye.gbcamfilters as gbcamfilters import cv2

    # Path to the image